For everyone who owns a home, there will be a point in their life, during their introductory period, where that deal will come to an end.

 Whilst some may just have the mindset of simply moving home for what they want in a home, for many, they have built a life in this home, potentially raising or having plans to raise a family in it.
 Because of this, they may need to alter it to fit their needs.

-Reasons that frequently occur include for a newly refurbished kitchen, to create an office for working from home, an additional bedroom, more living space, a conservatory or something else.
+Reasons that frequently occur include a newly refurbished kitchen, creating an office for working from home, an additional bedroom, more living space, a conservatory or something else.
 This in turn can increase the value of your home, which is handy if you ever want to sell it.

 To Consolidate Debt